OpportunityInsights/EconomicTracker/README.md

 Unemployment insurance claims data from the [Department of Labor](https://oui.doleta.gov/unemploy/DataDashboard.asp) (national and state-level) and numerous individual state agencies (county-level).

-- `initial_claims`: Count of newly requested claims to begin a period of unemployment insurance eligibility.
+- `initclaims_rate_regular`: Number of initial claims per 100 people in the 2019 labor force, Regular UI only
+  - `initclaims_count_regular`: Count of initial claims, Regular UI only
-- `initial_claims_rate`: Initial claims per 100 people in the 2019 labor force.
+- `initclaims_rate_pua`: Number of initial claims per 100 people in the 2019 labor force, PUA (Pandemic Unemployment Assistance) only
+  - `initclaims_count_pua`: Count of initial claims, PUA (Pandemic Unemployment Assistance) only
-- `total_claims`: Count of initial claims plus the count of continuing claims from people continuing to receive unemployment insurance benefits.
+- `initclaims_rate_combined`: Number of initial claims per 100 people in the 2019 labor force, combining Regular and PUA claims
+  - `initclaims_count_combined`: Count of initial claims, combining Regular and PUA claims
+- `contclaims_rate_regular`: Number of continued claims per 100 people in the 2019 labor force, Regular UI only
+  - `contclaims_count_regular`: Count of continued claims, Regular UI only
+- `contclaims_rate_pua`: Number of continued claims per 100 people in the 2019 labor force, PUA (Pandemic Unemployment Assistance) only
+  - `contclaims_count_pua`: Count of continued claims, PUA (Pandemic Unemployment Assistance) only
+- `contclaims_rate_peuc`: Number of continued claims per 100 people in the 2019 labor force, PEUC (Pandemic Emergency Unemployment Compensation) only
+  - `contclaims_count_peuc`: Count of continued claims, PEUC (Pandemic Emergency Unemployment Compensation) only
-- `total_claims_rate`: Total claims per 100 people in the 2019 labor force.
+- `contclaims_rate_combined`: Number of continued claims per 100 people in the 2019 labor force, combining Regular, PUA and PEUC claims
+  - `contclaims_count_combined`: Count of continued claims, combining Regular, PUA and PEUC claims

 #### Womply Merchants

 Small business openings data from [Womply](https://www.womply.com/).

 - `merchants_all`: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020.
 - `merchants_inchigh`: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020 in high income (quartile 4 of median income) ZIP codes.
 - `merchants_incmiddle`: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020 in middle income (quartiles 2 & 3 of median income) ZIP codes.
 - `merchants_inclow`: Percent change in number of small businesses open calculated as a seven-day moving average seasonally adjusted and indexed to January 4-31 2020 in low income (quartile 1 of median income) ZIP codes.